 Take time away from your business/work and be present in the moment

 Have you found that even when you’re not working – you still are?
-You’re constantly checking email, social media, thinking about tweaking your web page, your offers – you name it.
+You’re constantly checking email, social media, thinking about work.

-When you’re running your own business, it can be difficult to let go.
+If you’re running your own business, or are stuck in work mode it can be difficult to let go.

 I’m going to tell you one last secret – You ARE allowed to take time off.

-You’ve taken care of things in your business and have planned for the downtime, holiday shopping, tea date with a friend in advance, so be in the moment and enjoy it.
+You’ve taken care of things in your business/work and have planned for the downtime, holiday shopping, tea date with a friend in advance, so be in the moment and enjoy it.

-Start to plan your holiday season like you’re planning anything important in your business.
+Start to plan your holiday season like you’re planning anything important in your business or work.
 That way you don’t feel rushed or stressed, and you can enjoy your holiday season.